 Specs: 41⁄2- or 5-inch grinder, 18-volt cordless, brushless motor, 8,500 rpm, non-locking paddle switch, filter screens for motor vent.
 Shroud with closed shoe design, pivoting shoe for setting depth.
 8-gallon wet/dry vac, 148 cfm, switched automatic filter cleaning mechanism, 7.4 amps, variable speed, tool-activated outlet, comes with dual filters, final stage is HEPA.

 Pros: Very good dust collection overall.
 Cordless grinder offers a little more portability, but is still tethered to a hose; filter cleaning feature of vac can be turned off for improved dust collection.

-Cons: Cordless tool had weaker sustained cutting abilities than corded tools, making 1-inch deep cuts less than 10 feet long on a battery charge, and usually overheating the battery pack at the halfway point; swapping the grinder out for one of the brand’s corded models would be much more productive for prolonged cutting, especially one with a lock-on switch instead of a paddle switch that must always be squeezed.
+Cons: Cordless tool had weaker sustained cutting abilities than corded concrete cutting tools, making 1-inch deep cuts less than 10 feet long on a battery charge, and usually overheating the battery pack at the halfway point; swapping the grinder out for one of the brand’s corded models would be much more productive for prolonged cutting, especially one with a lock-on switch instead of a paddle switch that must always be squeezed.

 Skilsaw – SPT79 Medusaw.

 Specs: 7-inch worm-drive circular saw, 15 amp, 5,100 rpm, non-locking trigger switch.
 Shroud is upper wheel guard, shoe raised up on wheels, spring-loaded mechanism lets saw plunge cut down to depth stop setting up to 2 inches.
 Vac port vented through the front handle for dry sawing, supplied water hose attachment for wet cutting.